Merchant Shipping Act 1995: Repealed enactments

-Subsequent amendments
+Subsequent developments

-The Merchant Shipping (Pollution) Act 2006 amended section 178(1) of the Act.
+The Merchant Shipping (Pollution) Act 2006 amended section 178(1) of the act.
 It restricts claims to being enforced within three years of the damage occurring, whereas previously it had been restricted to within three years after "the claim against the Fund arose", and within six years of the damage occurring.

-The Marine Navigation Act 2013 made four changes to the Act:
+The Marine Navigation Act 2013 made four changes to the act: